Many STIs have no symptoms. It's important to get tested if you think you may be at risk.

 Treatment is free.
 If you had a test at a general practice, you’ll need to go to a sexual health service for your treatment and follow-up tests.

 What's the treatment for gonorrhoea?

 If there’s a high chance you have gonorrhoea, treatment may be started before the test results are back.
-You’ll always be given treatment if a partner is found to have gonorrhoea.
+You’ll also be given treatment if a partner was diagnosed with gonorrhoea in the previous two weeks.

 You may also need other treatment if complications have occurred.